 The DSL will contact Social Services to discuss any concerns about a child which may constitute abuse or which cause concern.
 She is also legally bound by Social Services' decisions or guidance and in most cases will inform parents of any contact with Social Services.

-In all other circumstances, the Headteacher or the Deputy/Co-Head are always willing to see any parent who wishes to discuss a problem relating to their child.
+In all other circumstances, the Co-Headteachers are always willing to see any parent who wishes to discuss a problem relating to their child.